Restrictions

-Riparian zones (shorelines) cannot be developed over 30% of the area.
+Riparian zones (shorelines) cannot be developed over 30% of your assigned frontage.
 When over 30%, we encourage restoration to preserve environmental, fish and wildlife habitats.

 Structures and landscaping